nylssoft/MynaPasswordReaderMAUI/README.md

 # MynaPasswordReaderMAUI
 Example project for Microsoft MAUI framework.

-Reads passwords published with MynaPasswordManager on stockfleth.eu.
+Reads passwords published on stockfleth.eu with MynaPasswordManager.

+The application is currently only available in german.